Damkols/greenlight/readme.md

 - Created a writeJson helper function, to send response to users in json format.

 - Used writeJson helper to send healthcheck response to user

+- Created internal package to hold all custom data and logic for interacting with database